yrzcode/nextjs-wallet/MIGRATION_SUMMARY.md

 The project has been configured to:

-- Use dynamic rendering to avoid build-time database connections
+- Use dynamic rendering (`export const dynamic = 'force-dynamic'`) for all database-dependent pages
-- Add database connection error handling
+- Add database connection error handling in all data fetching functions
-- Return empty data when database is unavailable
+- Return default/empty data when database is unavailable during build
+- Configure Next.js with `output: 'standalone'` for better deployment compatibility
+- Add error handling to `getUserById` function to prevent build failures

 ## Important Notes